broadinstitute/ontology-service/README.md

 ### Testing your index
 To test your local connection, run elastic search queries against localhost (be sure to modify the index name to match your configuration):
 [http://localhost:9200/ontology-local/_search?q=apnea](http://localhost:9200/ontology-local/_search?q=apnea).
-To maintain the elastic search index data generated betweenr runs, create a local `data` directory that will be re-used between ES runs.
+To maintain the elastic search index data generated between runs, create a local `data` directory that will be re-used.

 ### Running locally with a local ES server